 The upcoming release of macOS 11.0 Big Sur marks one of the biggest updates to Apple’s iconic operating system in years.
 And while there are plenty of shiny new features in store, Big Sur also comes with potential headaches for IT and security teams, specifically in terms of support for their DLP products.

-- Better performance – Traditional DLP is often a significant performance drain on the endpoint, and the problem could easily get worse as they are forced to move to user space.
-Cyberhaven’s unique approach based on data tracing allows for a much more lightweight approach to the agent, which keeps the system impact to less than 0.1% of CPU usage.
+Traditional DLP is often a significant performance drain on the endpoint.
+The problem could worsen as they are forced to move to user space.
+Cyberhaven’s unique approach allows for a much more lightweight approach to the agent, which keeps the system impact to less than 0.1% of CPU usage.

 User Space Support For Windows